manuceballos3/currency-converter-cli/README.md

 # Currency Converter CLI

 A clean, real-time currency converter for the terminal using JavaScript and Node.js.
+Fetches live exchange rates from the public API [frankfurter.dev](https://frankfurter.dev/).

 ## Features
 - Convert any amount between two currencies.
 - Runs entirely from the terminal.
-- Short, readable code.
+- Short, readable, beginner-friendly code.

 ## How to run
 1. Install Node.js 18 or newer.